-Locating two tombs in Sheikh Zahid’s mausoleum leads mind from Bastam to Lahijan.
-It was constructed by Sultan Heidar on a hill to be protected from flood (Rabino, 1839, pp. 364-365).
+Locating two tombs in Sheikh Zahid’s mausoleum leads the mind from Bastam to Lahijan.
+It was constructed by Sultan Heidar on a hill to be protected from the flood (Rabino, 1839, pp. 364-365).

 Sufis generally conveyed their thoughts via oral media and so there are not many documents about their ideas and their relationships with Shia and Sunni sects.
-Oral tradition followed seriously by Bayazid (Alikhani, 2005, p.14; Haqiqat) and Sheikh Zahid (Movahhed, p.
+The oral tradition followed seriously by Bayazid (Alikhani, 2005, p.14; Haqiqat) and Sheikh Zahid (Movahhed, p.
 187) connected Bastam to Lahijan.

 We can learn more about streams of thought and their origins through examining the architecture of Bayazid and Sheikh Zahid’s mausoleums.
 Mysticism is one of the main medieval streams of thought challenged by Shia and Sunni sects.
-This paper is not concerned with the Shia or Sunni attribution of Bayazid and Sheikh Zahid but to indicate to the coexistence of mysticism with other sects.
-Proximity of Muhammad ibn Jafar and Bayazid Bastami’s tombs as well as Seyed Razi ibn and Sheikh Zahid’s shows that mysticism, Shia and Sunni applied the legitimacy and popularity of each other to survive despite all differences and challenges they involved.
-Growth of Mysticism in the medieval time worried rulers about the structure of their powers and so Sufis were sometimes suppressed; however the capacities of architecture assisted mysticism to show visitors the coexistence of Sufism, Shia and Sunni thoughts in some periods of medieval time.
+This paper is not concerned with the Shia or Sunni attribution of Bayazid and Sheikh Zahid but to indicate the coexistence of mysticism with other sects.
+The proximity of Muhammad ibn Jafar and Bayazid Bastami’s tombs, as well as Seyed Razi ibn and Sheikh Zahid’s, shows that mysticism, Shia, and Sunni applied legitimacy and popularity of each other to survive despite all differences and challenges they involved.
+Growth of Mysticism in the medieval time worried rulers about the structure of their powers and so Sufis were sometimes suppressed; however, the capacities of architecture assisted mysticism to show visitors the coexistence of Sufism, Shia, and Sunni thoughts in some periods of medieval time.